 Six weeks later, senators question delay on Agriculture pick

-In this Feb.
-1, 2017, file photo, Agriculture Secretary-designate, former Georgia Gov. Sonny Perdue attends a meeting on Capitol Hill in Washington.
-President Donald Trump tapped Perdue to be his agriculture secretary six weeks ago, but the administration still hasn't formally provided the Senate with the paperwork for the nomination.
+President Donald Trump tapped former Georgia Gov. Sonny Perdue to be his agriculture secretary six weeks ago, but the administration still hasn't formally provided the Senate with the paperwork for the nomination.
+"I don't know yet," Senate Agriculture Committee Chairman Pat Roberts, R-Kan., said Wednesday when asked about Perdue's paperwork, which Roberts needs before he can schedule a confirmation hearing.

 Add your comments below